Why do I write about Thomas Pynchon’s works?

 Reading through his works I do cultivate a notion, an impulse and intuition: he is writing about things that matter – not only to US Americans but also to the rest of the world.
 Pynchon as a writer is as much a witness to his times as a good songwriter’s lyrics are concerned with contemporary issues.

 Among manifold aspects of life and art, his novels are about hopes for a better future and about the reasons why they have not been fulfilled.
-I want to understand the legacy of a generation that was fighting and hoping for better lives.
+Reading Pynchon, I want to understand the legacy of a generation that was fighting and hoping for better lives.

 Of, course, Pynchon is an American writer and novelist, a US-American writer to be precise.
 The problems, issues, and topics his stories and novels deal with, however, are also of a universal nature.
 As an artist he is also concerned with the conditio humana in the 20th and 21st century.
 Therefore I publish my thoughts in English hoping to reach more people on this our globe.

 Some Thoughts on Method

 Most of the times when I read texts on Pynchon’s texts, I am deeply dissatisfied since they seem to be more about the writer and current trends in the Departments of Literature than about Pynchon’s novels, their characters and storylines.
 Thus, my aim is to move to and fro – from detailed interpretation of his works to abstract ideas, meta-communication on Pynchon’s texts and vice versa.

 So much writing on Pynchon … I decided not to work my way through it, without, however, totally ignoring secondary writing, taking literature on contexts more into account than on the novels themselves, though.
 In addition, as you will see, it is all about asking the right questions – Pynchon’s texts will “give answers” in that process of “reading” then.